chinnidiwakar/v0rtex/README.md

 The code contains snippets collected from a wide range of projects.
 Includes the stuff from older jailbreaks, iOS 11 WIP code,  They all belong to their respective owners.

 Completed:

-SSH Access
+- SSH using dropbear

+- Root access

-Rootfs remount as r/w
+- Rootfs remount as r/w

-AMFI patches to run unsigned binaries
+- AMFI patches to run unsigned binaries